cairo-book/cairo-book/src/ch11-09-printing.md

 - `println!` which prints on a new line,
 - `print!` with inline printing.

-Both take a `ByteArray` string as first parameter (See [Data Types](ch02-02-data-types.md#byte-array-strings)) which can be a simple string to print a message or a string with placeholders to format the way values are printed.
+Both take a `ByteArray` string as first parameter (See [Data Types][byte array]) which can be a simple string to print a message or a string with placeholders to format the way values are printed.

 There are two ways to use these placeholders and both can be mixed: